fatimamahate/cherry-leaves/README.md

 ## Deployment
 ### Heroku

-* The App live link is: https://YOUR_APP_NAME.herokuapp.com/
-* The project was deployed to Heroku using the following steps.

 1. Log in to Heroku and create an App
 2. At the Deploy tab, select GitHub as the deployment method.
 3. Select your repository name and click Search.
 Once it is found, click Connect.